 S21-01.
-Requirement for review from independent party.
+Requirement for content review.
 Writing articles, books, or CPE programs for publication is a structured activity that involves a process of learning.
-For the writer to receive CPE credit, the article, book, or CPE program must be formally reviewed by an independent party.
+For the writer to receive CPE credit, the article, book, or CPE program must be formally reviewed by a content reviewer other than the writer.
 CPE credits should be claimed only upon publication.